GPS Repeater: Antenna and Coaxial Cable Specification

 The repeater emits 5V DC through its RF connector, which travels up the cable to power the LNA.

 The location where the antenna is installed is important.
-It should ideally be in a place where it has a full 360 degree view of the sky.
+It should ideally be in clear space, at the highest available point, with a full 360 degree view of the sky.

 The coaxial cable

-The coaxial cable causes signal loss through attenuation, causing a drop in signal levels over its length.
+The coaxial cable causes signal loss through attenuation, resulting in a drop in signal levels over its length.

-For cable lengths up to 40 meters, we specify RF240.
+For cable lengths up to 45 meters, we specify RF240, which is a direct equivalent to LMR240.

 At 1575 MHz, the frequency of GPS L1 signals, the loss incurred is 0.3 dB per meter.